bdd/.emacs.d/README.md

 All the packages and their dependencies will be downloaded.

-To keep the packages up-to-date, occasionally `list-packages` interactively and type `u` to mark the updated packages for installation and type `x` to execute batch installation.
+To keep the packages up-to-date, occasionally `list-packages` interactively and type `U` to mark the updated packages for installation and type `x` to execute batch installation.